 None of these things will prevent your password file from getting stolen in the first place.
 That's a subject for another day, but see below for one suggestion.
 None of these things will save the user who chooses "keepout" for a password.

 One last thing about the simple rules above.
 Attackers can't easily recover a password even if they have the password file.
 Neither can you!
 So, you'll have to provide a mechanism for the hapless person who forgets a password to reset it.
 There is no way to tell them what it was.
+Another subject for another day is how to keep an adversary from subverting the password reset process, but it's something to worry about.

 Password softwareThere is time-tested software, developed by real cryptographers, that will help you store passwords in a way that meets the last five tests.
 (You have to use SSL or TLS to meet the first one.)
 I'm not going to include links because there's too much information, but if you're storing passwords, look into bcrypt, scrypt, or PBKDF2.
 This really isn't rocket science.
 One just needs to understand the need to do it.